Saturday, September 23, 2023

 Standards For Noise Measurement

-There are a number of standards for noise measurement, each with a different goal or focus, including:
+There are several standards for noise measurement, each with a different goal or focus, including:

 How To Measure Noise Level In The Workplace

-There are two basic types of sound level meter which could be used to measure noise level – Integrated and direct reading meters.
+Two basic types of sound level meters could be used to measure noise level – Integrated and direct reading meters.

-In order to collect data on noise, investigators must identify the sampling equipment that will best suit the objectives of the study.
+To collect data on noise, investigators must identify the sampling equipment that will best suit the objective of the study.

 Below are different noise monitoring equipment: